|Nutrition Facts (per serving)|

 How Strong Is a Blueberry Martini?

-Despite the fact that two 80-proof liquors are poured into this martini, it's a surprisingly light drink.
+The blueberry martini is a surprisingly light drink.
 The fruit juices help bring it down to a pleasant 15 percent ABV (30 proof).
-It's as if you're drinking a glass of wine, only fruitier!
+It's as if you're drinking a glass of wine, only fruitier.